 Working large to small is something that many people are probably already familiar with, but allow me to clarify it a step further.
 There is a large difference in stating something in a general way, as opposed to a generic way.
 I think the example labeled “generic" will suffice to explain this.
 In the general version or the enveloped version, you will see that even though the information stated is stated broadly, that information is specifically related, and so sets the stage for accurate further refinement.
 And the generic version, it is just that, generic.
 There's a semblance of the original subject but we lack a sure foundation of accuracy.
+Of course, as you progress your ability to draw more organically with a freer line will allow you to shed some restrictions of an initial envelope.
 Now comes the question of further refinement.
 What next?
 If my watchwords are general to specific or large to small, it doesn't make much sense for me to start drawing noses and toes after I've established my envelope.
 So consider it like a block of marble.
 What are the next cuts in this block that I can make to start to view the more true nature of my subject as soon as possible?
 Being a figure the dominant rhythm of the pose is the first thing to consider.
 What are the large opposing thrusts?
 How is the figure balanced in relationship to those thrusts?
 Are the angles of those thrusts reflected in other areas?
 If I carry the lines of those angles through the figure what would they relate to?

 As you proceed through the drawing, there is a tendency for the mind to slide along a scale.
 On one end of the scale is knowledge, for instance anatomy, on the other side is naïveté.
 Neither extreme is particularly bad but it's better to be somewhere in the middle.
 Solely focusing on the abstract shapes that make up the figure in a naïve way might lead to some deficiencies in the long run understanding of how a figure is constructed, whereas infusing extreme knowledge of anatomy into the figure might end up giving an unintended result as well, possibly overpowering the unified grace of the pose.